Heterocentrotus mamillatus: Range and habitat

 This species can be found throughout the tropical waters of the Indo-Pacific region (from the east coast of Africa to the Pacific archipelagos), but is especially abundant in Hawai‘i.
-It can also be found on the shores of the Sinai Peninsula.
+It can also be found on the shores of the Sinai Peninsula.Pencil Urchins generally need 32-35 ppt (parts per thousands) of salt in the water that they live in.
 H. mammillatus is found in reefs in depths from eight to 25 meters.
 It roams the subtidal zones of these areas and appears to prefer burrowing into hard sediments, like limestone, coral, and basalt.
 The juveniles of this species of urchin can be found hiding under rocks.

 Diet and behavior

 H. mammillatus predominantly feeds on encrusting coralline algae, but has been noted to consume small amounts of other algae, like Pterocladia and Ulva.
 Sea urchins are primarily marine grazers and tend to eat the algae in closest proximity to them.
 Thus, several species live a rather sedentary lifestyle.
 However, Heterocentrotus mammillatus appears to be somewhat active in comparison to other urchins, like Echinothrix calamaris, Echinometra mathaei, and Echinometra oblonga.
 H. mammillatus was observed to travel up to 600 cm away from its starting site and moved an average of 96 cm per day (Ogden et al., 1989).